-Summer snorkel surveys aimed at searching for adult salmonids have been conducted across the Smith River basin for thirty-two years.
+Summer snorkel surveys aimed at searching for adult salmonids have been conducted across the Smith River basin for thirty-four years.
 The California Department of Fish and Wildlife performed the first surveys in 1982.
 The U.S. Forest Service and Humboldt State University, conducted surveys annually from 1989 to 1999.
 The Smith River Alliance continued the effort by organizing surveys from 2000 to present with the help of hundreds of volunteers.

-This long-term collaborative effort has resulted in a thirty-three-year survey record for the South Fork, twenty-eight years on the Middle Fork, and ten years on the North Fork in the Smith River Basin.
+This long-term collaborative effort has resulted in a thirty-four-year survey record for the South Fork, twenty-seven years on the Middle Fork, and ten years on the North Fork in the Smith River Basin.
 Currently surveys record observations of all adult salmonids including Coastal Cutthroat Trout (Oncorhynchus clarki clarki), Summer steelhead trout (O. mykiss), steelhead half-pounders, spring Chinook Salmon (O. tshawytscha), and rainbow trout (O. mykiss).
 Observations of Klamath Small-scale Suckers (Catostomus rimiculus) are also documented.
 Observations of amphibians and reptiles have been recorded since 2011.

 The annual total stream miles surveyed has varied over time.
-Therefore, fish abundance is reported as density per mile to allow for comparison across all 33 survey years.
-We report on the observations of the 2021 volunteer survey effort and how these data compare to the 33-year data set.
-We limited the number of participants to 50 for the 2021 survey effort due to COVID-19 safety concerns.
-Additionally, returning participants with their own equipment comprised the majority of volunteers.
+Therefore, fish abundance is reported as density per mile to allow for comparison across all 34 survey years.
+We report on the observations of the 2022 volunteer survey effort and how these data compare to the 34-year data set.
+We limited the number of participants for the 2022 survey effort due to COVID-19 safety concerns.

-Overall, we have found the density of coastal cutthroat trout (CCT) in the South Fork to be higher than the average compared to the 33- year data set but lower than the past ten years.
-The density of CCT was also higher than average in the Middle Fork.
+Overall, we found the density of coastal cutthroat trout (CCT) in the South Fork was higher than average and near the average density of the total data set with densities at 1.51 times greater than average compared to the 34-year data set.
 While the density of total CCT has cyclically variety throughout the long-term data set, the overall trend shows an increase in density with the trend stabilizing over during recent survey years.

 Adult spring Chinook salmon and summer steelhead trout (>16") are far less common than CCT in the Smith River.
-Observed densities for Chinook salmon in 2021 were less than the average of the long-term data set.
-Contrastingly, Steelhead trout density was higher than average in both the South Fork and the Middle Fork.
-However, the density of half-pounder steelhead trout (<12-15") was higher than average on the Middle Fork but lower than average on the South Fork.
-The density of rainbow trout was higher than average on both the South Fork and Middle Fork.
-Klamath small-scale sucker densities were also higher than average in the South Fork and slightly lower than average in the Middle Fork in 2021 comparted to the data set.
+Observed densities for Chinook salmon and steelhead trout in 2022 were less than the average of the long-term data set.
+However, the density of half-pounder steelhead trout (<12-15") was higher than average on the South Fork.
+The density of rainbow trout was higher than average, though after removing outlining abnormally high counts on two reaches the density was found to be close to average on the South Fork.
+Klamath small-scale sucker densities were also near the average in the South Fork in 2022 comparted to the data set.